BE FAST and save lives

 Stroke care at Geisinger

 Geisinger treats all types of strokes, including the most severe.
 We have the best diagnostic tools, and the latest medications and protocols to treat stroke patients and provide comprehensive follow-up care.
-Geisinger Medical Center and AtlantiCare Regional Medical Center are designated as Comprehensive Stroke Centers — the highest level of stroke certification available.
-AtlantiCare Regional Medical Center (Mainland Campus), Geisinger Community Medical Center, Geisinger Holy Spirit and Geisinger Wyoming Valley Medical Center are certified as Primary Stroke Centers.
+Geisinger Medical Center is designated as a Comprehensive Stroke Center — the highest level of stroke certification available.
+Geisinger Community Medical Center and Geisinger Wyoming Valley Medical Center are certified as Primary Stroke Centers.
 These designations mean we are able to treat the most severe and the most rare stroke events.
 We offer individualized treatment for each patient both in the hospital and with follow-up care.

 Make an appointment with Ramin Zand, MD